Welcome to Sunnybank Early Years and Childcare (Nursery)

 Sunnybank Early Years and Childcare is part of Sunnybank School and provides nursery education for children between three and five years of age.

-We offer part day sessions (morning or afternoon) according to the admission policy of Aberdeen City Council.
-Provision is also made for Aberdeen School for the Deaf children.
+We offer full day and part day sessions (morning or afternoon) according to the admission policy of Aberdeen City Council.
+Provision is also made for Aberdeen School for the Deaf and Language Support Provision children.

-Throughout the year we may be asked to accommodate and support students, either studying for their teaching qualification, or for a nursery nursing qualification.
+Throughout the year we may be asked to accommodate and support students, either studying for their teaching qualification, or for a nursery qualification.

-We have support from the English as an Additional Language Service, Aberdeen School for the Deaf, Health Visitors, Social Work Department and Educational Psychologists as needed.
+We have support from the English as an Additional Language Service, Aberdeen School for the Deaf, Health Visitors, Social Work Department, Speech and Language Service and Educational Psychologists as needed.

 - Successful Learners